 Because it depends on two factors.
 WHAT you drink is the main one.
 Keep reading to find out which are the best types of drink for a low carb diet.
 The other factor is self-control.
 In the book that got me started on my low-carbing path, the “Idiot Proof Diet“, their rule was no alcohol at all in the first two weeks.
 “Spirits may be carb-free, but when there is alcohol present in your system, your body will burn it for fuel first… there is always the danger of having one drink too many… and acting on that slightly drunken impulse to eat a bag of chips”.

-So let’s talk about the carbohydrate content of different alcoholic drinks.
+So let's talk about the carb content of different drinks.
 As mentioned above, most spirits do not contain any carbs and are super easy to mix with diet tonic or soda – like this low carb gin and tonic!
-Dry white wine, red wine and champagne is next – they contain a few carbs but won’t completely mess up your diet.
+Dry white wine, red wine and champagne is next – they contain a few carbs but won't completely mess up your diet.
 After that, it becomes quite a minefield.
-Liqueurs like Amaretto or Bailey’s are laden with sugar.
+Liqueurs like Amaretto or Bailey's are laden with sugar.
 Beer and hard cider are high in carbs and most fruit cocktails are a complete disaster area!
-(Although if fruity cocktails are your weakness, try this delicious low carb watermelon cocktail!)

 Using information from the USDA, I put together this table showing you a selection of different alcohols, and the carb count of each item.

-Look at that margarita!
-I’d recommend my low carb version instead!
+Look at the carbs in that margarita!
+I'd recommend my low carb margarita instead!

 I hope you have found this helpful.
 Any questions – post them below!Can You Drink Alcohol on a Low Carb Diet? #lowcarb Click To Tweet